ska-sci-ops/aavs-system/README.md

 This repository contains a bootstrap scripts which will kickstart automatic deployment of the system.
 The following steps should be performed:

-1. Create a directory where the repositories will be cloned <br/>
+1. Create a directory where the repositories will be cloned
 `mkdir AAVS`

 2. Go into the directory.
-This will be the AAVS path<br/>
+This will be the AAVS path
 `cd AAVS`

-3. Create an empty bootstrap file and make it executable <br/>
+3. Create an empty bootstrap file and make it executable
 `touch bootstrap.sh; chmod u+x bootstrap.sh`

 4. Copy the contents of the `bootstrap.sh` file from the *AAVS System* into the created file

 5. Run `bootstrap.sh`, giving it the LMC installation directory as a parameters.
-In this case, it will be installed in `/opt/aavs`, so this directory must be created as well<br/>
+In this case, it will be installed in `/opt/aavs`, so this directory must be created as well
-`sudo mkdir -p /opt/aavs`</br>
+`sudo mkdir -p /opt/aavs`
 `sudo chown $USER /opt/aavs `
 `./bootstrap.sh /opt/aavs`

-6. When deployment is ready, the environment should be updated if the same terminal will be used for other operations<br/>
+6. When deployment is ready, the environment should be updated if the same terminal will be used for other operations
 `source ~/.bashrc`

 The deployment procedure will take about 30 minutes to complete, and will as for sudo